Having the best electronic ear muffs is a necessity for protecting your hearing while shooting.

-Toss them in your bag and go!
+Toss them in your range bag and go!
 The Walker’s Game Ear Razor Slim ear muffs are collapsible, adjustable, and have a NRR rating of 23 dB.

 The muffs fit tightly (good seal = good protection), but not so tight that they are uncomfortable.

 They produce impressive stereo sound with minimal buzzing and feature a single knob controlling volume for both ear cups.

 The faux-leather ear cushions are easy to clean.
 Bonus points for coming in a variety of colors (pink, teal, black, green, etc.).
 They are even offered in Kryptek Typhon camouflage.